-- Following the completion of the course, students shall be able to: - Understand the benefits, procedure and contraindications of all practices. - Demonstrate each practice with confidence and skill. - Explain the procedure and subtle points involved.
+- Objectives: - Following the completion of the course, students shall be able to: - Understand the benefits, procedure and contraindications of all practices. - Demonstrate each practice with confidence and skill. - Explain the procedure and subtle points involved.

-On completion of this course, the students will be able to: CO1: develop understanding of different yogic techniques.
-CO2: attain perfection to perform different yogic practices.
 CO3: preform practically the Shatkarma.

 CO4: develop skill to conduct practical sessions.